humanwhocodes/humanwhocodes.com/src/pages/_posts/2010-02-18-my-javascript-quiz-answers.md

         num2 = 10,
         result = num1+++num2;

 The key to understanding this example is to understand operator precedence.
-Clearly, +++ isn&#8217;t a valid operator, so the JavaScript engine breaks it up into a postfix increment operator and the plus sign.
+Clearly, +++ isn't a valid operator, so the JavaScript engine breaks it up into a postfix increment operator and the plus sign.
 This code is completely valid and parses without problem, but really could be written like this:

     var num1 = 5,
         num2 = 10,